-IPv6 Header Field Description IP Source Address A 128-bit bit-masked filter may be applied to the IP source address , if the filter doesn't match the rule misses.
-IP Destination Address A 128-bit bit-masked filter may be applied to the IP destination address , if the filter doesn't match the rule misses.
+IPv6 Header Field Description IP Source Address A 128-bit bit-masked filter may be applied to the IP source address, if the filter doesn't match the rule misses.
+IP Destination Address A 128-bit bit-masked filter may be applied to the IP destination address, if the filter doesn't match the rule misses.
 Flow Label A 20-bit bit-masked filter may be applied to the flow label field of an IPv6 header, if the filter doesn't match the rule misses.

-As with an IPv4 rule, layer 3 protocols (TCP, UDP, SCTP or ICMP) can be filtered on, refer to the sections 2.5.4 and 2.5.5 for more information.
+As with an IPv4 rule, layer 3 protocols (TCP, UDP, SCTP or ICMP) can be filtered on, refer to the TCP, UDP and SCTP Port Filtering section on page 4 and ICMP type filtering section on page 5 for more information.

-IPv6 extension headers are automatically skipped by the filtering process, table 2-3 illustrates which extension headers are supported, if an unknown extension header is found, the packet is dropped and a statistics counter is incremented.
+IPv6 extension headers are automatically skipped by the filtering process, the following table illustrates which extension headers are supported, if an unknown extension header is found, the packet is dropped and a statistics counter is incremented.
 Currently filter rules can't target fields within extension headers.